Characters: Pitch Perfect

 - Statuesque Stunner: Ashley is the second tallest Bella after Stacie and is a Huge Schoolgirl to boot.

-- Those Three Girls: They're members of the Bellas who are, well, members of the Bellas.
+- Those Two Guys: They're members of the Bellas who are, well, members of the Bellas.

 Emily is played by: Hailee Steinfeld